Merkel cell carcinoma is a very rare disease in which malignant (cancer) cells form in the skin.

-Sun exposure and having a weak immune system can affect the risk of developing Merkel cell carcinoma.
+Sun exposure and having a weak immune system can affect the risk of Merkel cell carcinoma.

 Anything that increases your risk of getting a disease is called a risk factor.
 Having a risk factor does not mean that you will get cancer; not having risk factors doesn't mean that you will not get cancer.
-People who think they may be at risk should discuss this with their doctor.
+Talk with your doctor if you think you may be at risk.
 Risk factors for Merkel cell carcinoma include the following:

 - Being exposed to a lot of natural sunlight.

 - Being exposed to artificial sunlight, such as from tanning beds or psoralen and ultraviolet A (PUVA) therapy for psoriasis.

 - Having an immune system weakened by disease, such as chronic lymphocytic leukemia or HIV infection.

 - Taking drugs that make the immune system less active, such as after an organ transplant.

 - Having a history of other types of cancer.

 - Being older than 50 years, male, or white.